Department of Family Medicine

 and evaluating the effects of the training

-- Global Primary Care
+- Global Primary Care Development

-- Cancer and Prevention Screenings
+- Cancer Screening and Prevention

 - Care of patients from other cultures, the interface between cultural values and medical outcomes particularly with regard to Japanese patients, ethical issues, prevention, cancer prevention, Japanese health